FastPaySDK/FastPayFlutterLibrary/README.md

 - __Order ID__ : Order ID/Bill number for the transaction, this value should be unique in every transaction
 - __Amount__ : Payable amount in the transaction ex: “1000”
 - __isProduction__ : Payment Environment to initiate transaction (false for test & true for real life transaction)
+- __Call back Uri__: When the SDK redirect to the fastpay application for payment and after payment cancel or failed it throws a callback with this uri.
+It is used for deeplinking with the client app for catching callbacks from fastpay application.
 - **Callback( Sdk status, message):** There are four sdk status (e.g. *FastpayRequest.SDKStatus.INIT*) and status message.

 ```dart